Chelodina walloyarrina

 Chelodina (Chelydera) walloyarrina, the Kimberley long neck turtle or Kimberley snake-necked turtle, is a large species of long neck turtle endemic to the Kimberley region of Western Australia.
 In recent years, it has been unclear as to whether this was a valid species or not.
 It has been recognised as such by the 2017 and 2021 editions of the Turtle Checklist.
-In a recent paper it waslisted as a subspecies of Chelodina burrungandjii by Kehlmaier et al. 2019, however, that publication did not actually assess the type of the species nore did it analyse it.
+In a recent paper it was listed as a subspecies of Chelodina burrungandjii by Kehlmaier et al. 2019, however, that publication did not actually assess the type of the species nor did it analyse it.
 Hence it should be considered a full species.